 The Southern Research Station provides science that helps managers and landowners create resilient forest communities and ecosystems.
-We work to anticipate and mitigate forest threats such as insects, diseases, climate change, and wildland fire.
-Our science analyzes and describes changes in environmental and socioeconomic conditions that may impact land use decisions.
+We work to anticipate and mitigate forest threats such as insects, diseases, climate change, and fire.
+Our science analyzes and describes changes in environmental and socioeconomic conditions that impact land use decisions.

 SRS delivers the knowledge, tools, and technologies needed to sustain healthy watersheds, ecosystems, and the services they provide to millions of people in the South.
 Our science informs policy decisions that contribute socioeconomic benefits to local communities, southern states, the region, and the nation.

 SRS research contributes to basic scientific knowledge and translates this science into practical applications.
 Our research is innovative and collaborative, reaching across geographic scales to address multidisciplinary, socioeconomic, and ecological challenges.
 Our science contributes to national and global understanding of resilient forest ecosystems and adaptive forest management.